josephnhtam/vsp-youtube-clone-microservices/README.md

 - The Video Processor Service will process the video file, generate different resolutions and preview thumbnails of the uploaded video using FFmpeg.

 - If the video processing is interrupted for transient issues, the video processing will be retried automatically.

+- The video processor service can be automatically horizontally scaled by Kubernetes horizontal pod autoscaler.
+This is implemented through the use of custom metrics, including the number of concurrent processing tasks, which are exposed by each instance of the video processor service and gathered by Prometheus.
+By integrating with the Prometheus adapter, the Kubernetes hpa can scale out the video processor service in response to the usage.

 ### Video Store Service